cambiotraining/quarto-course-template/README.md

 ### Starting a New Course Repository

-- Create a new _empty_ directory for the course.
+- On your computer, create a new _empty_ directory for the course.
 - Cd into that directory and run: `quarto use template --no-prompt cambiotraining/quarto-course-template`.
 - Tidy the files for the new course (you can copy/paste this whole code block - unless you're on Mac, then you may need to use `curl` instead of `wget`):
   ```bash